Senior Director of External Affairs

 - Ability to thrive in a fast-paced, high-change organization; flexible; able to work autonomously as well as take direction as needed.

-- Excellent organization, time management, and follow-up skills; ability to prioritize and demonstrate a focus on efficency.
+- Excellent organization, time management, and follow-up skills; ability to prioritize and demonstrate an appropriate sense of urgency.

 - Ability to navigate within ambiguity and successfully drive decisions given current context and desired outcomes